healthy foods

 Do you have a vitamin D deficiency?
-According to the American Osteopathic Association, nearly 1 billion people worldwide probably do, including much of the US population.
-That’s a huge number—with potentially big consequences for our health because of the many ways vitamin D helps the human body.
+According to the American Osteopathic Association, nearly 1 billion people worldwide likely do, including a significant portion of the US population.
+That’s a huge number, with potentially significant consequences for our health due to the numerous ways vitamin D benefits the human body.
 Besides allowing your body to use calcium and protect against bone loss, vitamin D is also used by your immune system, brain, cardiovascular system, muscles, and respiratory system.
 It may also have anti-cancer properties.

 The problem is that it goes unrecognized and contributes to bone loss.
 Symptoms of vitamin D deficiency are generally none.
 Regular screening for vitamin D deficiency should be encouraged.